-- 1. What advances in knowledge will specific areas of research produce, and what is the scientific or technological significance of these advances? - 2.
-If research does produce results, what effect would they likely have on reducing global hunger and malnutrition over the next several decades? - 3.What supportive action Will be required to conduct research for accelerated activity recommended (e.g., more resources, policy changes, organizational changes)? - "Office of Science and Technology Policy, New Directions in Federally Supported Nurnan Nutrition Research, December 1977 - " " NAS, World Food and Nufrition Study, 1977 trition research priorities tended by definition to favor short-term gains.
+"Office of Science and Technology Policy, New Directions in Federally Supported Nurnan Nutrition Research, December 1977 "" NAS, World Food and Nutrition Study, 1977 "" "CAO, Godern Human Nutrition Research Need for a Coordinated Approach To Advance Our Knowledge 1079 trition research priorities tended by definition to favor short-term gains.
 By developing a separate criterion for the immediacy of application, this bias was reconciled.
 The criteria used by OTA in evaluating research priorities were need, current state of knowledge, capability, cost, and immediacy.